Mallott-Lab/Mallott-Lab.github.io/joining.md

 ### Prospective Postdoctoral Scientists

-Open funded postdoc positions will be advertised here and elsewhere when they are available.
-*I am not currently recruiting postdocs for funded positions.*
+I am currently recruiting a postdoc focusing on nonhuman primate microbiomes (though there will be opportunities to also gain experience with human gut microbiomes).
+Please email me (mallott (at) wustl (dot) edu) with your CV, a cover letter detailing research interests and goals, and names and contact information for three references.
+Additional details about the positions can be found [here](https://wustl.wd1.myworkdayjobs.com/en-US/External/details/Postdoctoral-Research-Associate---Arts---Sciences_JR71608?q=JR71608).
+I will begin reviewing applications on Jan 31st.

-I am happy to discuss applying for fellowship opportunities with prospective postdocs.
-Please email Liz with your CV, a brief statement of the proposed research, and details about the fellowship application (name, link to the opportunity, due dates).
+I am also happy to discuss applying for fellowship opportunities with prospective postdocs.
+Please email me with your CV, a brief statement of the proposed research, and details about the fellowship application (name, link to the opportunity, due dates).